-While organizations like OSHA have made the workplace safer, on the job injuries still happen everyday.
+While organizations like OSHA have made the workplace safer, on the job injuries still happen every day.

-In United States, a worker is injured every 7 seconds.
+In the United States, a worker is injured every 7 seconds.
 This means that approximately 12,900 workers a day and 4.7 million workers per year are injured at work.

 Workplace injuries occur more commonly among young workers who have just started a new job.
 According to statistics quoted by Traveler’s Insurance, more than a quarter of injuries occur in the first year of employment.
 In an attempt to determine how and why some workplace injuries occur, Travelers Insurance analyzed a total of 1.5 million workers compensation claims over a 5 year period.
 Considering the fact that workers compensation pays for workplace injuries and illnesses, it is the perfect barometer for injuries, particularly the serious ones.
 In this post, we will discuss some of the key findings of this report.